 Roxby Downs was originally a cattle station.
 The site of the town was no more than desolate outback paddocks.
 A few workers were the first to arrive, some with young families in tow, and they set up a caravan and tent city.
 Conditions were challenging but the fledgling town grew with a strong sense of community driven by an Australian pioneering spirit.

-Infrastructure was completed during 1987/1988 and the town was officially opened on 5 November 1988.
+Infrastructure was completed during 1987/1988, and the town was officially opened on 5 November 1988.

+The name Roxby Downs comes from the name of the original pastoral station.
 Olympic Dam Mine was named after a livestock watering dam on the Roxby Downs pastoral lease under which the ore body lies.
 The dam was built during the Melbourne Olympic Games in 1956 and is very close to the discovery drill site.

 Roxby Downs has a very transient population.
 Currently the town has an estimated population of 4,500.

 Average summer temperature is 35.8◦C with average winter temperature of 19.3◦C. The average annual rainfall is minimal at 148mm per annum.